timescale/pgai/README.md

 - [Llama 3 (via Ollama)](/docs/ollama.md)
 - [Voyage AI](/docs/voyageai.md)

 Learn how to [moderate](/docs/moderate.md) content directly in the database using triggers and background jobs.
+To get started, [load datasets directly from Hugging Face](/docs/load_dataset_from_huggingface.md) into your database.

 ### Automatically create and sync LLM embeddings for your data